Food Control CertHE

 QS Stars University Ratings

-Top 5 UK Student City (Coventry)
+Top 5 Student City in England (Coventry)

-QS Best Student Cities Index 2023Why you should study this course
+QS Best Student Cities Index 2025

 The safety and authenticity of the food we eat and the hygiene of food premises that prepare and serve food are of paramount importance.
 This is reflected in the work of the government agencies, regulatory bodies and local councils that have responsibility for monitoring and enforcing food safety standards.

-Individual food producers, suppliers and catering outlets also require appropriate knowledge and understanding of the legal requirements and their responsibilities to the communities they serve.
+Individual food producers, suppliers and catering outlets also require appropriate knowledge and understanding of the legal requirements, and their responsibilities to the communities they serve.

 for Food Science

-The Complete University Guide 2023
+The Complete University Guide 2025

-Accreditation and Professional Recognition
+Accreditation and professional recognition

-This course is accredited1 and recognised by the following bodies:
+This course is currently accredited1 by the following body for the 2024/25 intake:

 Chartered Institute of Environmental Health (CIEH)

-Eligibility for membership of the Chartered Institute for Environmental Health upon successful completion of the Higher Certificate in Food Control academic content, Competency Development Portfolio and professional discussion.
-Additional costs may apply.
-Please check with the membership body (CIEH) for details.
+Eligibility for membership of the CIEH is gained upon successful completion of the Higher Certificate in Food Control academic content, Competency Development Portfolio and professional discussion.
+(Subject to further application and registration which could incur additional costs and eligibility criteria.
+Please visit the CIEH website for more information).

 What you'll study